monadfix/examples/README.md

-# examples
+# Monadfix examples

-Mini-examples for our customers
+Mini-examples for our customers.